maximilianpress/projects/index.md

 ---
 layout: page
 title: max's projects
-tagline: various projects that I'm working on at varying degrees of intensity
+tagline: projects that I'm working on at varying degrees of intensity
 description: a place where i can put up some projects that i'm working on.
 ---